munificent/craftinginterpreters/book/inheritance.md

 LoxClass object for the superclass which we have now that we are in the runtime.
 Then we create the LoxFunctions for each method.
 Those will capture the current environment -- the one where we just bound "super" -- as their closure, holding onto the superclass like we need.
-Once that's done, we pop the environment:
+Once that's done, we pop the environment.

 ^code end-superclass-environment (2 before, 2 after)

-We're ready to interpret super expressions themselves.
-There's a few moving parts, so we'll build this method up in pieces:
+We're ready to interpret `super` expressions themselves.
+There's a few moving parts, so we'll build this method up in pieces.

 ^code interpreter-visit-super